CreativeBrandon/real-time-service/README.md

-# Real-time Service
+# Node WebSockets App
-Simple real-time microservice app via websockets
+Simple websocket app that will be used for real time data.

 ## Requirements
 * Node.js 8